-There were also feedback seeking a reduction in the width of the path in order to preserve the existing grassed areas for other recreational activities.
-The requests to widen the path were (in general) made from those concerned with cyclist speeds and were seeking greater separation from cyclists and pedestrians (especially in pinch points).
+In general, the requests to widen the path were made from those concerned with cyclist speeds and were seeking greater separation from cyclists and pedestrians (especially in pinch points).

 In addition, comments were received requesting that the path appropriately connects to other coastal pathways including Tennyson Dunes.